wshyang/csv-sanitizer/README.md

 - Define the sensitive values for XXX, TLD, and YY
 - Define the global variable for the hostname regex pattern
 - Define a function to validate the hostname format
-- Define a function to replace the command strings with sanitized strings and references
+- Define a function to replace the command strings with simplified strings and references
 - Get the current working directory
 - Get the list of files in the directory
 - Loop through the files